 Amazon Associates are affiliate partners on the Amazon platform, who enjoy access to a small share of its massive profits.
 The website is responsible for nearly half of all online sales in the entire United States.
 Of that traffic on Amazon, which is roughly two and a half billion site visitors per month, about 8% comes from referrals.
 Associates earn commissions on sales of sponsored products, so long as it happens under certain parameters.

-The Amazon Associate program is an arrangement in which Amazon compensates websites for sending buyers and traffic to their product pages.
 First, the partner places customized hyperlinks on social media posts, web pages, or blogs.
 When visitors make purchases through affiliate links, the partner gets a percentage.
 The exact amount based on their program agreement.
 In Amazon’s case, partners get paid as long as visitors buy an eligible product within 24 hours of clicking the link.

 This relationship can benefit all parties involved.
 The merchant, in this case, Amazon, gains additional sales it otherwise might’ve lost to a competitor.
 It’s also an affordable marketing strategy that still helps them expand the reach of their sales.
 Also, performance determines affiliate program rewards.
 Partners only get paid when purchases happen.
 As such, there is more motivation for associates to bring in more conversions.

-The affiliate partner gets a percentage of the sales for recommending products to their audience.
 The convenience here is that the partner would’ve had a visitor-based in place anyway.
 It also gives them the opportunity to bring in e-commerce earnings without the hassles.
 They get income without worrying about maintaining inventory or establishing a location.

 For site owners with followings and no monetization on their pages, affiliate marketing is an easy way in.
 They get to utilize Amazon’s power and reputation, all without any hefty investments required of them.
 And finally, the customers themselves make smarter purchases, targeted to their needs.